Feeling Lonely? You are not alone as there is an epidemic of loneliness worldwide.

 The more we studied this subject the more alarmed we became.
 There is an epidemic of loneliness that is worrying.
 Health researchers recognise that chronic loneliness is damaging physical and mental health problems

 Team Jane in a focus on young people found many are affected by modern life where face to face meeting with their friends has been reduced.
-We rely on instant messages but when no one calls or posts a message feelings of loneliness emerge.
+We rely on instant messages but when no one calls or posts a message feeling lonely emerges.
 When this happens the mobile app is checked over and over again.
 If the app allows a viewer to like what you have written it can cause stress if no one likes you enough to click a like

 Waiting for the phone to ring or a message arrive and have not made any contact we start to worry about so many things as to why no one called, or if you have done something to upset them, or they are sick, or maybe they are too busy?
 This then can lead to depression.